Agile project management can be a polarizing topic in professional circles.

 When you’re developing anything new from scratch or transitioning as a company, Agile can work wonders.
-By shortening the work cycle, you can get to market faster while constantly adjusting course to align with market changes.
+By shortening the work cycle, you can get to market faster while constantly adjusting the course to align with market changes.

-In an engineering or construction project where everything needs to happen at the exact right time, full-blown Agile isn’t a great idea.
+In an engineering or construction project where everything needs to happen at exactly the right time, full-blown Agile isn’t a great idea.
 The same goes for highly regulated industries where you need government sign-off before starting.

 Agile project management examples: most popular frameworks